 Eat Your Fill of Pub Fare

 Ireland – and especially Dublin – is known around the world for its traditional Irish pubs.
-It’s not just Guinness, live music, and the craic (an Irish term for boisterous conversation) ringing through the halls that bring draw visitors to Dublin’s pubs.
+It’s not just Guinness, live music, and the craic (an Irish term for boisterous conversation) ringing through the halls that attract visitors to Dublin’s pubs.
 They’re also known for serving delicious local fare.

 The Exchequer also stands out for serving fresh locally-sourced pub fare and a brilliant array of cocktails.
-Guinness can be tried at most pubs in Dublin.
-At the Exchequer, try one of the famous signature drinks, such as the gin and tonic served in a teapot and, if possible, stop in for the Sunday roast lunch, which usually requires a reservation and offers a taste of local Irish culture.
+Try one of the famous signature drinks, such as the gin and tonic served in a teapot.

 Explore Dublin’s Growing Gastronomic Scene

 Dublin, Ireland isn’t traditionally known as a city for fine dining, but the city’s culinary scene has been growing.
-Five Dublin restaurants received Michelin stars in 2015, and more and more unique artisan eateries are springing up each year.
+More and more unique artisan eateries are springing up each year.

 No visit to Dublin would be complete without a traditional Irish breakfast, and the Queen of Tarts has one of the best.
 This casual restaurant specializes in fresh-baked scones, and takes a bit of leeway with the traditional breakfast ingredients — bacon, eggs, sausage, baked tomato, and beans — by replacing the beans with a delicious potato-chive cake.